-I don’t necessarily agree with her views, in fact I am sick of the book being thrown at me by Lyonnaise people as a triumphant example of how wonderful they are, however it does go some way to explaining French parenting.
-It does nothing but highlight my views that French society is akin to sheep; being exactly the same!
+I don’t necessarily agree with all of her views, in fact, I am sick of the book being thrown at me by Lyonnaise people as a triumphant example of how wonderful they are, however it does go some way to explaining French parenting.
+It does nothing but highlight my views that French society is akin to grooming sheep.

 The over-medicalisation of people doesn’t just relate to Lyon but to the entirety of France.
 The moment you are ill, you are expected to see a doctor and get a sick note.
 Bizarre, right!?
 What genuinely ill person wants to go and sit in a Dr’s surgery and get a sick note?
 Well, that’s what you have to do otherwise you won’t get paid for missing work.
 Yup, the first day you’re ill from work you are expected to provide a sick note.

-France has the highest consumption of antibiotics in Europe and we have heard stories from other ex-pats where the French will demand antiobiotics on the first day that they’re ill.
+France has the highest consumption of antibiotics in Europe and we have heard stories from other ex-pats where the French will demand antibiotics on the first day that they’re ill.

 You are also expected to acquire a medical certificate for your child to attend school and sports clubs.
-Why, you might ask?
-I’m not sure lol but if your child wants to attend an after-school sports club, s/he MUST have this certificate.
+Why you might ask?
+I’m not sure but if your child wants to attend an after-school sports club, they MUST have this certificate.

-Under 6’s are NOT allowed to do ballet in Lyon.
+Under 7’s are NOT allowed to do ballet in Lyon.
 Why?
-Apparently it’s damaging.
+Apparently, it’s damaging.
 Even though our daughter did ballet at 3, she wasn’t allowed to pursue it here until she had left ecolle maternelle.

 Racism is institutional in France.
-By this I mean that it extends to Government agencies from local mairies to prefactures and the gendarmes/police.
-It is is horrible to witness!
+By this, I mean that it extends to Government agencies from local mairies to prefactures and the gendarmes/police.
+It is horrible to witness!

 Lyon hosted Euro 2016 recently and there was frequently tear gas used, unnecessarily, and when children and families were present.
-I am not denying there wasn’t trouble however French police do nothing but provoke.
+I am not denying there wasn’t trouble however French police do nothing but provoke and escalate the situations.

-If you’re interested in what it’s like to be a vegan in Lyon visit this post however I will say that being a food conscious vegan here is incredibly difficult.
-Supermarkets are getting better, for example they’ll sell almond or rice milks but frequently they have added sugar and e-numbers.
-I have had to wait two weeks before finding cashew nuts that haven’t been grilled or salted and finding xylitol was a never until September 2016!
+If you’re interested in what it’s like to be a vegan in Lyon visit this post however I will say that being a food-conscious vegan here is incredibly difficult.
+Supermarkets are getting better, for example they’ll sell almond or rice milk but frequently they have added sugar and e-numbers.
+I have had to wait two weeks before finding cashew nuts that haven’t been grilled or salted and finding xylitol took m ten months!
 Coconut oil it starting to be sold in a select few supermarkets but again they’re small jars and expensive.